cado-security/product-help/docs/cado/manage/overview.md

 Track platform health and responsiveness (e.g., API round‑trip times) to maintain performance and uptime targets.

 ### Data lifecycle & storage
-Because Cado is deployed into your cloud, you control data lifecycle and access using your provider’s native controls (e.g., S3 Lifecycle/Locks, Azure Blob lifecycle policies, GCS Object Lifecycle).
+Because / Forensic Acquisition and Investigation is deployed into your cloud, you control data lifecycle and access using your provider’s native controls (e.g., S3 Lifecycle/Locks, Azure Blob lifecycle policies, GCS Object Lifecycle).

 ---